ablestack/graphql-codegen-hasura/README.md

 # Overview

 graphql-codegen-hasura is a collection of code generator plugins for [graphql-code-generator](https://graphql-code-generator.com/).
 These plugins are designed to automate coding tasks around the development of a strongly typed client for a [Hasura](https://hasura.io/) backend.
-The majority of the code generated is strongly-typed wrappers for [Apollo GraphQL](https://www.apollographql.com/), in addition to a number of convenience features.
+The majority of the code generated is strongly-typed wrappers for [Apollo GraphQL](https://www.apollographql.com/), in addition to a number of convenience features, including:

+- Strongly typed wrappers for all the Hasura/ApolloGrapqh methods (works great with code suggestion/auto-completion)
+- Auto optimistic caching option provided for all Inserts, Updates, and Deletes
+- Query and subscription results provide entity parameter directly on results object (instead of having to pick out of deeply nested result field)
+- Automatically calls cache.evit on entity deletion

 ## Status: \*BETA\*